+9779851088550

 Highlights: A peaceful Sherpa village with fewer trekkers, stunning valley views, and a high chance of spotting Himalayan wildlife like musk deer and pheasants.

-Best for: Avoiding the crowded Tengboche route while experiencing authentic Sherpa culture.
+Best for travelers seeking to avoid the crowded Tengboche route while still immersing themselves in authentic Sherpa culture

 7, Gokyo Lakes & Gokyo Ri (Side Trip from EBC Trek)